20 Super Fun Things to Do in Samoa

 Samoa is a set of 9 Pacific islands around 4 hours by flight north of New Zealand, and the two main islands are called Upolu and Savai’i.

-There are 2 high Seasons in Samoa (July – August & December – January).
+There are two high Seasons in Samoa (July – August & December – January).
 One is where the country is at its busiest with international tourists and the other is when the country is at its busiest with Samoans living overseas returning home to visit their families.

 We visited in September, a month filled with clear sunny days, but not so many tourists - so we had most of the attractions to ourselves.